PPARγ mediated enhanced lipid biogenesis fuelsMycobacterium tuberculosisgrowth in a drug-tolerant hepatocyte environment

 Abstract

 Mycobacterium tuberculosis(Mtb) infection of the lungs, besides producing prolonged cough with mucus, also causes progressive fatigue and cachexia with debilitating loss of muscle mass.
-While anti-tuberculosis (TB) drug therapy is directed towards eliminating bacilli, the treatment regimen ignores the systemic pathogenic derailments that probably dictate TB-associated mortality and morbidity.
-Presently, it is not understood whether the spread of infection to other metabolic organs brings about these impairments.
-Here, we show that Mtb, during the chronic phase utilizes hepatocytes as a replicative niche and shields itself against the common anti-TB drugs by inducing drug-metabolizing enzymes.
-Mtb creates a replication-conducive milieu of lipid droplets in hepatocytes by upregulating transcription factor PPARγ.
-In the classical murine-TB aerosol infection model, hepatocyte infection can be consistently observed post-week 4 along with enhanced expression of PPARγ and drug-metabolizing enzymes.
-Histopathological analysis and fluorescence in situ hybridization with Mtb-specific primers of human autopsy liver specimens, indeed show the presence of Mtb in hepatocytes along with granuloma-like structures.
+While anti-tuberculosis (TB) drug therapy is directed toward eliminating bacilli, the treatment regimen ignores the systemic pathogenic derailments that probably dictate TB-associated mortality and morbidity.
+Presently, it is not understood whether Mtb spreads to metabolic organs and brings about these impairments.
+Here we show that Mtb creates a replication-conducive milieu of lipid droplets in hepatocytes by upregulating transcription factor PPARγ and scavenging lipids from the host cells.
+In hepatocytes, Mtb shields itself against the common anti-TB drugs by inducing drug-metabolizing enzymes.
+Infection of the hepatocytes in thein vivoaerosol mice model can be consistently observed post-week 4 along with enhanced expression of PPARγ and drug-metabolizing enzymes.
+Moreover, histopathological analysis indeed shows the presence of Mtb in hepatocytes along with granuloma-like structures in human biopsied liver sections.
 Hepatotropism of Mtb during the chronic infectious cycle results in immuno-metabolic dysregulation that could magnify local and systemic pathogenicity, altering clinical presentations.

 Related articles